You don't have to be a football fan to know Cristiano Ronaldo.

 However, in 2017 Luis was preaching to a choir that agreed that those who vote on the Ballon d'Or focus too much on the final months, or weeks even, of the season, rather than on the whole year.
 Same with the critics who are perennially annoyed by the lack of recognition for players in the Premier League (where Ronaldo won his first Ballon d'Or, with Man U).
 And some sort of controversy has dogged Ronaldo practically every time that he's won.

-In 2013, after both Ronaldo and his designated rival in skill, fame and money, Barcelona star Lionel Messi, were short-listed for the Ballon d'Or, then-FIFA president Sepp Blatter called the Argentinian Messi "a kind man and a good boy" and said that "one spends more time at the hairdresser's than the other."
+In 2013, after both Ronaldo and his designated rival in skill, fame and money, then-Barcelona star Lionel Messi, were short-listed for the Ballon d'Or, FIFA's president at the time Sepp Blatter called the Argentinian Messi "a kind man and a good boy" and said that "one spends more time at the hairdresser's than the other."

 While Real Madrid demanded that Blatter apologize, Ronaldo posted his own response online.
 "This video shows the respect and consideration that FIFA has for me, my club and my country," he said, deadpan, in the clip he shared on social media.
 "Much is explained now.
 I wish Mr. Blatter health and a long life, with the certainty that he'll continue to witness the successes of his favorite teams and players."